Triple Products and Dual Bases

 \[\b{a} + \b{b} + \b{c} = 0\]Naturally we can write each as the negative of the other two:

 \[\b{a} = - \b{b} - \b{c}\]And then we can ask for the “\(\b{b}\)-component of \(\b{a}\)”, which we call \(a_b\).
+In this case it equals \(-1\):

 \[\begin{aligned} \b{a} &= \boxed{a_b} \, \b{b} + a_c \b{c} \\ \b{b} &= \boxed{b_c} \, \b{c} + b_a \b{a} \\ \b{c} &= \boxed{c_a} \, \b{a} + c_b \b{b} \\ \end{aligned}\]And all three are \(-1\), hence

-\[(a_b) (b_c) (c_a) = (-\frac{f_b}{f_a})(-\frac{f_c}{f_b})(- \frac{f_a}{f_c}) = -1\]In which case you’re doing exactly the same thing as the derivative case.
-So there is really nothing to do with derivatives here—what we’re dealing with is a property of vector projections that derivatives happen to implement.
+\[(a_b) (b_c) (c_a) = (-\frac{f_b}{f_a})(-\frac{f_c}{f_b})(- \frac{f_a}{f_c}) = -1\]Which is exactly the same thing as the derivative case.
+So there is really nothing to do with derivatives here—what we’re dealing with is a property of vectors that derivatives happen to implement.

-The operation that partial derivatives implement:
+The operation that partial derivatives implement,

 \[\begin{aligned} du = u_v \d v + u_w \d w \end{aligned}\]is exactly the same as the operation of decomposing a vector into a non-necessarily-orthogonal basis:

 \[\b{a} = a_b \b{b} + a_c \b{c}\]In the partial derivative case, the “vector” \(du\) is being factored into a non-orthogonal basis of \((dv, dw)\).
 These two directions are of course the directions that \(u(v,w)\) changes when you vary \((v,w)\).
-The partial derivative \(u_v\) tells you how \(u\) changes when you vary only \(v\), hence it is the coefficient of \(dv\).
+The partial derivative \(u_v\) tells you how \(u\) changes when you vary only \(v\), hence it is the coefficient of \(dv\) in \(du\).

-The general way of doing this is by constructing a dual basis for \(\{ \b{b}, \b{c} \}\), which in this case is a pair of vectors \(\b{b}^*\) and \(\b{c}^*\) such that
+The general way of doing this is by using a dual basis for \(\{ \b{b}, \b{c} \}\), which in this case is a pair of vectors \(\b{b}^*\) and \(\b{c}^*\) such that

-\[\begin{aligned} \b{b}^* \cdot \b{b} &= 1 \\ \b{b}^* \cdot \b{c} &= 0 \\ \b{c}^* \cdot \b{b} &= 0 \\ \b{c}^* \cdot \b{c} &= 1 \\ \end{aligned}\]There are ways to construct them, which also get to go into their own box:
+\[\begin{aligned} \b{b}^* \cdot \b{b} &= 1 \\ \b{b}^* \cdot \b{c} &= 0 \\ \b{c}^* \cdot \b{b} &= 0 \\ \b{c}^* \cdot \b{c} &= 1 \\ \end{aligned}\]You are free to assume that this exists as long as \(\b{b}\) and \(\b{c}\) are linearly independent.
+There are also procedures for constructing them, which will go into a box because they’re verbose:

-We use these to easily extract the coefficients:
+We use these to extract the coefficients:

 \[\begin{aligned} \b{b}^* \cdot \b{a} &= \b{b}^* \cdot (a_b \b{b} + a_c \b{c}) \\ &= a_b (1) + a_c (0) \\ &= a_b \\ \b{c}^* \cdot \b{a} &= \b{c}^* \cdot (a_b \b{b} + a_c \b{c}) \\ &= a_b (0) + a_c (1) \\ &= a_c \\ \end{aligned}\]Now, in the differential version we’re trying to extract the coefficients from